 And for good reason.

 Commercial real estate buildings consume 40% of all energy and 70% of all electricity.
 So if you are a commercial building owner, it is worthwhile to make sure that your building(s) are optimized to consume the minimum amount of energy.
+Having good technology design, strategy, & integration is key to getting the most out of your building.

-There are two ways to get the most out of your building:
+There are two ways to get the most out of your building

 - Mechanical and structural performance optimization.
 Ensuring the building performs the best that it can.
 This technology eliminates the building’s deficiencies or faults and optimizes the building for efficiency and performance